jeremycanela/oop-game-show-app/README.md

 This project is a browser-based, word guessing game.
 I've used JavaScript and OOP (Object Oriented Programming) to select a random, hidden phrase, which a player tries to guess, by clicking letters on an onscreen keyboard.

-There are two classes 'Phrase' and 'Game' that help organize the code.
+There are two classes 'Phrase' and 'Game' that help organize the code and create phrases.

 The code chooses a random phrase, split the phrase into letters, and put those letters onto the gameboard.